nodroglegin/zerodb/README.md

 This is because I hadn't updated the passphrase in create.py and demo.py to the passphrase I input during initialisation of the database.
 Once passphrase is updated, ran fine.

 ###Step 8.
 Run demo.py
+Make sure that zerodb-server (or run.py) is running in a terminal window first.
+Then in a second terminal window:

 `(.demo)username:~/workspace/zerodb_server/demo $ python demo.py`

 The output printed to the terminal includes